webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Preliminary scope statement**
   - Initiating
   - Project objectives are defined; business problem the project will address is stated.
+  - Using the SOW statement and business case.
 - **Project charter**
   - Initiating
   - Authorizes the project to begin.
-- **Stakeholder Register**
+- **Stakeholder Register/Matrix**
   - Initiating
-  - Defines stakeholder role, contact, and involvement in project.
+  - Chart that defines stakeholder role, contact, and involvement in project.
 - **Responsibility assignment matrix (RAM)**
   - Initiating
   - Also called RACI matrix.